securegns/notes/study_with_ai/tempk8s.md

 ---

+**Q287.** CNCF supports and helps organize different Kubernetes related events: meetups, KubeCons, KubeDays, KCDs etc. What does KCD stand for?

+A. Kubernetes Cloud Developers
+B. Kubernetes Cloud Days
+C. Kubernetes Community Days
+D. Kubernetes Community Developers

+**✅ Answer: C**

+---

+**Q295.** What is the main role of CNCF Ambassadors in the cloud native ecosystem?

+A. They promote cloud native adoption by supporting communities, organizing events, and advocating for CNCF projects.
+B. They handle CNCF operations by managing budgets, securing sponsors, and negotiating agreements.
+C. They design Kubernetes features by writing code, planning releases, and coordinating development.
+D. They manage project governance by guiding development, reviewing code, and approving changes.

+**✅ Answer: A**

+---

 ## 15. Kubernetes API, Extensions & Versions

 > API versioning (alpha/beta/stable), CRDs, Aggregation Layer, required YAML fields, REST API objects.